Facilities Management works to provide and maintain a healthy, safe and clean living environment for all members of the Bowdoin community.

 Residents of College assigned housing are financially responsible for damage, loss of College property, and/or cleaning costs above and beyond normal daily cleaning.
 In addition, incidents that are determined to be of a willful or malicious nature may be referred to the Office of Residential Life for disciplinary action.

-Students must use small push pins to secure items such as posters to the wall.
+Students may use small push pins to secure items such as posters to the wall.
 Any wall damage caused by the removal of tape will be charged to the occupant(s).

 Because of liability and safety concerns, students are not permitted to paint or make improvements to their assigned space without express written permission from Facilities Management, nor may they hire independent contractors.

 Whenever possible, the individual(s) responsible for the damage, vandalism, inappropriate use, extra cleaning costs, repainting, or repairs deemed by Facilities Management to be beyond normal wear and tear will be held responsible.
 When the person or group, (including but not limited to residents of a room, floor, suite, wing or apartment), cannot be identified, all occupants of the building/floor/apartment complex will be charged.

 Attempts by students to repair damages or to repaint in order to reduce the financial implications, will not be considered and they will be assessed the full charge.

 Click here to view the complete list of charges associated with student damage.

 Click here to view bi-annual student damage reports.

 When College furniture is found in areas other than its intended and original location, the responsible student(s) will be assessed a $50.00 relocation fee per item.
 In cases where the student(s) responsible is not identified, all occupants of a space will be held collectively responsible for missing/relocating furniture.

 All College furniture must remain indoors.
 Furniture found outside will be returned to its original location and the residents will be assessed a $50 relocation fee per item.
 If the furniture is damaged due to outside exposure the residents will be charged the full replacement price.